Need to know

 "Look at the unit's energy star rating, or the running costs that we calculate in our testing based on average usage," says Chris.
 "These will give you the best idea of which models are the most cost-effective to run."

-Air conditioners must now carry a Zoned Energy Rating Label (ZERL), which gives a seasonal efficiency rating for three climate zones (hot, average and cold) across Australia and New Zealand.
-This is more targeted energy-saving information to help you choose the best appliance for you.
+The Zoned Energy Rating Label (ZERL) gives a seasonal efficiency rating for three climate zones across Australia and New Zealand, which gives you more targeted energy-saving information to help you choose the best appliance for your needs.

-At CHOICE, we regularly finds units' performance doesn't always match the advertising hype, so be sure to check our reviews before you buy to see how models really rate, and what they cost to run.
+At CHOICE, we regularly find that a unit's performance doesn't always match the advertising hype, so be sure to check our reviews before you buy to see how models really rate, and what they cost to run.

 Don't let your air con become an energy guzzler.
 Keep those energy bills down with our expert's handy tips:

-- Ensure your unit is regularly maintained and the filter kept clean so it can work as efficiently as possible.
-Check our guide to cleaning and fixing an air conditioner yourself.
+- Make sure your unit is regularly maintained and the filter kept clean so it can work as efficiently as possible.
+Read our guide to cleaning and fixing an air conditioner yourself.

 - Invest in a smart air con with app capability so you can switch it off remotely if you forget to turn it off when you leave the house.